Abdul-Moeed-Saqib/findthatpc/README.md

 ## Future Plans

-- **Additional Retailer Integrations**: Expanding beyond Newegg and CanadaComputers.
+- **Additional Retailer Integrations**: Expanding beyond Micro Center and CanadaComputers.
 - **User Accounts**: Save your comparisons and manage your preferences.
 - **Improved AI**: Ongoing advancements to enhance accuracy and efficiency.